 If you are travelling to Zanzibar during the Ramadan celebration, you should know some do’s and don’t.
 Do not eat, drink or smoke in public during Ramadan.
 It is not against the law to eat in public, but it is considered impolite when so many people are fasting.
 Some Muslim-owned restaurants are closed during Ramadan, some only during daytime.

+Please bear in mind that Zanzibar is a highly religious country and almost 95% of its inhabitants are Muslims.
 Women, in particular, should dress modestly, with shoulders and knees covered.
-Bikinis and minis are fine for the beach, but Zanzibaris appreciate modest dressing in the villages and towns.
+Bikinis and minis are fine at hotels’ and resorts’ premises, but Zanzibaris appreciate modest dressing in the villages and towns.
 Likewise, men should not go shirtless and should dress conservatively.
+Nudity on the beach is not acceptable.

 Currently there are no direct flights between London and Zanzibar or Dar es Salaam.
 International airlines offer flights via Istanbul, Nairobi, Dubai or Doha.
 Those via Dar es Salaam require an additional 20 minute local flight.
 Qatar Airways also fly to Kilimanjaro or Dar es Salaam, whilst Kenya Airways fly via Nairobi.